minio/docs/source/developers/sts-for-operator.rst

    .. note::

-      This step is optional starting with Operator 5.0.11 and later.
+      This step is optional for Operator version 5.0.11 or later.

    .. code-block:: shell
       :class: copyable